 It shouldn’t frustrate me so much that a German book has an English title, but it does.
 This frustration encapsulates some of the struggle for intersectional justice that Emilie Roig exposes.
 So often concepts and terms are honed in English, and other languages, German included, often co-opt the English words instead of making (e.g. German) words of their own.

 That’s because making the words is hard work, as Roig explains.
-For example, “race” is loaded enough in English, but saying “Rasse” in Germany where racism is directly linked to Nazi genocide.
+For example, “race” is loaded enough in English, but saying “Rasse” is even more difficult in Germany, where racism is directly linked to Nazi genocide.
 Terms like “racialized” are very useful, but explaining them to a reader who hasn’t had the opportunity to really reflect on what that means can be more complicated.
 The debate on inclusive and gender-equitable language in Germany is so heated that it has been described as delirious (Genderwahn).
 In France, where Roig grew up, the Académie Française has simply put the lid on it.